jorgemoralespou/educates-com/README.md

 - Every push to the main branch builds and pushes a new Docker image to GitHub Container Registry
 - Tagged releases (v*.*.* format) create versioned images
 - Pull requests trigger builds but don't push to the registry
-- Images are available at `ghcr.io/jorgemoralespou/educates.com`
+- Images are available at `ghcr.io/jorgemoralespou/educates-com`
+- Multi-architecture support: builds for both AMD64 and ARM64 platforms

 Available tags:
 - `main` - Latest build from the main branch